Baton Rouge firefighter dies after battle with cancer; department says it stemmed from his job

 Captain Phillip Paternostro died Monday.
 He worked with the BRFD for 23 years.
 He was 54 years old.

-The BRFD said his cancer was believed to have stemmed from his work as a firefighter.
+BRFD said his cancer was believed to have stemmed from his work as a firefighter.

 "Per Louisiana law, the type of cancer Captain Paternostro developed is presumed to have been caused by his work as a firefighter," the department said.
 "He was an active member of the IAFF 557 Local, a beloved husband, father, son, and dedicated public servant.
 Captain Paternostro's legacy will be remembered for generations to come."